ShekinahBa/animal_game/README.md

  So much better right?
 (Thank you Alex!)

+ I learned a lot working in a team, most importantly I learnt the importance of working with Git because we definately encounted some problems cycling through different solutions such as co-lab, Notion and even Google Docs!
+I also learnt the importance of TESTING!
+The code might not break but is it really doing what you it's suppose to?
+So, Test Driven Development (TDD) is coming up soon in the cirriculum I created for my self-learning.

 There are many things I could do to continue improving this project like adding a leaderboard and working with Pandas but I would like to choose a project of my own that's a bit more challenging.
-So keep an eye out
+So keep an eye out :)